iamPrince009/cppbank/README.md

    - Closure of account in the current branch and handover the details of the customer to the nearby branch
 6. Account clashing
    - If the account exists for the customer in any branch of the bank, then account clashes
+7. Close bank account
+   - Zero the balance by either debiting out the existing money or clearing out the credit of the user

+_The features included here are only in perspective of digital banking, hence cheques and old ledger system is not followed_